 Without Walls looks for exciting and imaginative ideas that have been developed specifically with outdoor presentation in mind.
 The ambition is that each Without Walls programme should represent the highest quality new work that the UK outdoor arts sector has to offer.

 Projects can be of any form or scale however they should be suitable for touring to multiple outdoor arts festivals/events in the UK and potentially internationally.

-Without Walls seeks to actively support the work of Black, Asian and D/deaf and Disabled artists and we work to encourage and solicit proposals from relevant individuals and organisations.
+Without Walls seeks to actively support the work of Black, Asian and Deaf and Disabled artists and we work to encourage and solicit proposals from relevant individuals and organisations.

 In addition to the stated Artistic Policy Without Walls is committed to delivering a balanced programme that considers the scale, genre and style of the projects selected.
-Additionally Without Walls is committed to ensuring that 15% of its programme (both in terms of the number of commissions and in the proportion of financial investment) delivers on Arts Council England’s Creative Case for Diversity, key priorities being the support of work by Black, Asian and minority ethnic artists and D/deaf and disabled artists.
+Additionally Without Walls is committed to ensuring that 15% of its programme (both in terms of the number of commissions and in the proportion of financial investment) delivers on Arts Council England’s Creative Case for Diversity, key priorities being the support of work by Black, Asian and ethnically diverse artists and Deaf and disabled artists.
 It is the responsibility of the Artistic Directorate to ensure that the artistic programme selected meets these targets.